 By email: The indexes are available electronically on the computers at the library and as paper copies.
 Copies of most cemetery transcriptions may be purchased through MGS.
 For more details on how to locate and order a particular transcript contact us at 204-783-9139 or firstname.lastname@example.org .

 By mail: Print and complete the Cemetery Transcript Order Form.
 Mail it with the applicable payment to MGS Research Services, Unit E-1045 St. James Street, Winnipeg, MB R3H 1B1.

 Joint Project with Manitoba Historical Society (MHS)

 MGS and MHS have launched a joint project to assist researchers and genealogists in finding the location of Manitoba cemeteries and determining who is buried in those cemeteries.
 Using GPS, MHS has mapped historic sites, including cemeteries, from around the province.
-The cemeteries are published under “Historic Sites of Manitoba” on their website – http://www.mhs.mb.ca/docs/sites/index.shtml The website presents the municipality, description and GPS location of over 950 Manitoba cemeteries.
-On the other hand, MGS has the legal land descriptions (section, township, range) for over 1400 Manitoba cemeteries.
-We have arranged an exchange that will benefit both societies.
-MGS will provide our cemetery information to MHS and in return they will provide a link from their website to the MGS website where people can purchase specific cemetery transcriptions.
-Each entry on the MHS website has a link to this cemetery transcriptions page.
+The cemeteries are published under “Historic Sites of Manitoba” on their website – http://www.mhs.mb.ca/docs/sites/index.shtml.
+Once on the MHS website, under the third heading “Type”, click on “Cemeteries”.
+This will show the municipality, description and GPS location of over 950 Manitoba cemeteries.

 Manitoba On-line Cemetery Records